kpodsiad/sokoban/README.md

 # Problem overview
-Original sokoban problem description https://en.wikipedia.org/wiki/Sokoban.
-This repository contains algorithm for slightly modified version of this problem - worker is pulling boxes to storage locations instead of pushing.
+Modified version of [sokoban problem](https://en.wikipedia.org/wiki/Sokoban) - worker is pulling boxes to warehouse locations instead of pushing.

+# Disclaimer
+I haven't written C++ in over 2 years, it is almost certain that the code is far from good C++ practices and conventions.
+It's ugly, unclear, but has one major advantage: it passed the tests

 ## Usage
 * Build executable `./build.sh sokoban`.